Oracle Pushdown Automata, Nondeterministic Reducibilities, and the CFL Hierarchy over the Family of Context-Free Languages: The CFL Hierarchy

 \section{The CFL Hierarchy}

-Nondeterministic polynomial-time Turing reductions have been used to build the polynomial hierarchy, each level of which is induced from its lower level by applying the reductions.
-With use of our Turing $\cfl$-reducibility defined in Section \ref{sec:tt-reduction}, a similar construction applied to $\cfl$ introduces a unique hierarchy, which we call the CFL hierarchy.
-We will explore fundamental properties of this new hierarchy throughout this section.
+Nondeterministic polynomial-time Turing reductions have been used to build the polynomial hierarchy, each level of which is generated from its lower level by applying such reductions.
+With use of our Turing $\cfl$-reducibility defined in Section \ref{sec:tt-reduction} instead, a similar construction can be applied to $\cfl$, introducing a unique hierarchy, which we fondly call the \emph{CFL hierarchy}.
+Throughout this section, we intend to explore fundamental properties of this new intriguing hierarchy.